Online Doctor of Engineering in Cybersecurity Analytics

 To meet graduation requirements, D.Eng. students can have no grades below B-, and must complete the classroom phase of the program with a GPA of 3.2 or higher.
 If a doctoral student receives any grade below B-, graduate study is terminated and further enrollment is prohibited.

 All classes meet live online through synchronous distance learning technologies.
 Classes are recorded for future viewing.
-Tuition is billed at $1570 per credit hour for the 2021-2022 year.
-Required digital textbooks and software are provided at no additional cost.
-A non-refundable tuition deposit of $495, which is applied to tuition in the first semester, is required when the student accepts admission.
+Tuition is billed at $1625 per credit hour for the 2022-2023 year.
+A non-refundable tuition deposit of $995, which is applied to tuition in the first semester, is required when the student accepts admission.

 Subscribe to our email list!